Karol-Witkowski/Gemverse/README.md

 Go to [configuration section](#configuration) or check a .env.example file inside the repository.

-4. Set properly environment variables
+4. Set properly environment variables and database

-_To run code locally variables must be set exactly like in the example:_
+_Note: To run code locally variables must be set following the code below:_
 ```bash
 NODE_ENV='development'
 HEROKU_DEPLOYMENT=false